supert3amuk/.github/profile/README.md

 Welcome to the Community Site!
 This project is a web application built using Next.js and Solana, designed to help community members post articles, organize events, and learn more about Solana blockchain technology.

 Here's why:
-* Article Posting: Users can create, edit, and delete articles related to Solana and blockchain technology.
+* Article Posting: Members can create, edit, and delete articles related to Solana and blockchain technology.
-* Event Management: Users can post details about upcoming events, view event information, and RSVP.
+* Event Management: Members can post details about upcoming events, view event information, and RSVP.
 * Learning Resources: A section dedicated to educational content about Solana, including tutorials, guides, and articles.
+* Members Profile: Add information about your projects make a group from the members list add images and information about yourself and more !!
 <!-- * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should implement DRY principles to the rest of your life :smile:-->

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+Of course, tools to help you get your projects of the ground.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>